Andre601/AdvancedServerList/docs/profiles/placeholders.md

     Using either the [extraPlayers' `amount`](index.md#extraplayers-amount) or [maxPlayers' `amount`](index.md#maxplayers-amount) option will make this placeholder return the modified max players count.
     Only exception to this rule is when the placeholder is used in the [`condition`](index.md#condition) option in which case it returns the actual max player count of the proxy/server.
 [^6]:
     An optional server name can be provided to display the IP/Domain associated with that server.
+This only works on BungeeCord or Velocity.
     **Example:** `${server host survival}` would display the IP/Domain associated with the `survival` server.

 ## PlaceholderAPI